Virtualization-projects/rancher-labs-wiki/Rancher-2.0-Dynamic-DNS-Controller.md

 | Update Domain	| /v1/domain/&lt;FQDN&gt;	| PUT {"member": ["1.1.1.1", "2.2.2.2"]} |
 | Delete Domain	| /v1/domain/&lt;FQDN&gt;	| DELETE

+The token received in the create domain call should be passed as a bearer token in all subsequent calls to update and delete.
+The implementation of the DNS service should leverage something like CoreDNS or PowerDNS.

 DNS Settings

 | Name | Value |